AusSRC/pipeline_components/hpx_tiles/README.md

 Run the tiling with CASA on the image cubes.

 Assumed `naxis = 2048` unless otherwise provided as an argument.
 Should get this from the healpix configuration used to generate tile pixel maps.

+## Tile components

+Determine when a HPX tile is complete (all component observations are completed).